caiotaavares/caiotavares.site/README.md

 # personal-website
-That's it, my personal website with Load Balancer and functional CI/CD.
+That's it, my personal website with Load Balancer and CI/CD.